Table of Contents

 1. In Religion

 In the Roman Catholic Church, the cross pattée is placed before the name of the bishop who issues authoritative approval for religious publications or other works.
 Also, it’s commonly seen in the emblems of several Catholic fraternal service orders.

 Nowadays, the symbol is commonly used in military decorations and awards.
 In fact, the Order of Saint George, depicting the cross with a central medallion, is regarded as the highest military decoration of the Russian Federation.
-In the U.S. the Distinguished Flying Cross is awarded for heroism and extraordinary achievement in an aerial flight.
 The cross pattée can be found on military emblems of Ukraine and other countries.

 The cross pattée can be found on coats of arms of various French communes, as well as of various cities in Poland, Spain and Russia.
 In Sweden, the symbol sometimes refers to the Saint George’s Cross, which appears on flag and emblems of Swedish Freemasons.
 It’s one of the oldest national symbols of Georgia and appears on the flag of Montenegro.

 From an insignia of religious orders to a symbol of nationality, the cross pattée remains one of the most popular emblems that find their way in works of heraldry and other insignias of non-religious organizations.